Wishful Thinking (2026 film): Production

 The film is written and directed by Graham Parkes.
-It is produced by Highway 10, Buckwild and Pinky Promise with Matt Smith and Dan Gedman producing for Highway 10, Lewis Pullman producing for his company Buckwild, and Kara Durrett for Pinky Promise.
+It is produced by Highway 10, Buckwild, and Pinky Promise, with Matt Smith and Dan Gedman producing for Highway 10, Lewis Pullman producing for his company Buckwild, and Kara Durrett for Pinky Promise.

-Lewis Pullman leads the cast alongside Maya Hawke, with Randall Park, Jake Shane, Amita Rao, Eric Rahill, Kate Berlant and Kerri Kenney-Silver.
+Pullman leads the cast alongside Maya Hawke, with Randall Park, Jake Shane, Amita Rao, Eric Rahill, Kate Berlant, and Kerri Kenney-Silver.
 Principal photography took place in August 2025.
 Filming locations included Portland, Oregon.
+Creative agency Nemo Design served as the location of the film's fictional gaming company Nemo VR.

+Release

+Wishful Thinking had its world premiere at the 2026 South by Southwest Film & TV Festival on March 12, 2026, where it won the Narrative Feature Competition Jury Prize.
+In May 2026, Sony Pictures Classics acquired distribution rights to the film, later scheduling it for a theatrical release in the United States on February 12, 2027.